ThomasL25/CSI-480-01/Project2/Project2Website/BinaryDecisionTreeWebsite/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Setup and installation:
+- Prerequisites
+    Node.js (version 16 or higher)
+    npm (comes with Node.js)
+- Installation Steps
+    Install the zip folder and Extract
+    Open powershell or terminal
+    cd to the root of the extracted folder npm install
+    npm run dev
+    Then open your browser and navigate to the given link in your terminal

+Technologies Used: Help from Claude, React, and Vite

+Features Implemented:

+Issues or limitations:

+Future enhancements planned: